UAlbanyArchives/UAlbanyArchives.github.io/index.md

 - Git is free and open source
 - GitHub Founded in 2008
 - Wide use in software community
-- Git the soft and heart of GitHub
+- Git is the soft and heart of GitHub
 ​
 ---
 ## Background about GitHub